beh0115/pedagogy4liaisons-untlibraries/types.md

 **Bales, Stephen.
 2015. *The Dialectic of Academic Librarianship: a Critical Approach*.
 Sacramento: Litwin Books.**
 ISBN: 9781936117895  [Link to UNT Record](https://iii.library.unt.edu/record=b5411153~S12).

-<p style="text-indent: 40px">The work examines the academic library's position as a culturally and historically situated producer and curator of knowledge and its instrumental role in driving social reproduction and the status quo through the discussions and insights of the modern capitalist academic library (MCAL) and dialectics, dialectical material monism as alternative way to understand the MCAL, how the MCAL relates to ideology, and the counter-hegemonic academic librarian, and transition of quantity into quality as a tool for counter-hegemony.
-Complier’s Note: Added in 2018 for second edition of annotated bibliography. </p>
+<p style="text-indent: 40px">The work examines the academic library's position as a culturally and historically situated producer and curator of knowledge and its instrumental role in driving social reproduction and the status quo through the discussions and insights of the modern capitalist academic library (MCAL) and dialectics, dialectical material monism as alternative way to understand the MCAL, how the MCAL relates to ideology, and the counter-hegemonic academic librarian, and transition of quantity into quality as a tool for counter-hegemony. <em>Complier’s Note: Added in 2018 for second edition of annotated bibliography</em>.</p>

 **Battista, Andrew and Jill Conte.
 2016.
 “Teaching with Data: Visualization and Information as a Critical Process.”
 In Pagowsky and McElroy, 147-154.**